-Oak Street Inn & Lounge will have a cafe, restaurant and speakeasy when it opens in Cottleville this spring
+Oak Street Inn & Lounge in Cottleville features a cafe, restaurant, rooftop bar and speakeasy

 Cottleville, Missouri, is becoming a hotspot in the St. Louis region.
 Ranked as one of the safest towns in Missouri, the quaint town of 5,000 has a surprisingly diverse range of dining and drinks.
 Soon to be added to the options is Oak Street Inn & Lounge at 5521 Oak St. in a historic building downtown that once housed the general store and post office.